linuxlawson/texpert/README.md

 --------------------------------------------------------------------
 **Requirements:**

-Texpert was designed with linux for use on linux but can be made to work on other operating systems.
+Texpert was initially designed for linux but can be made to work on other operating systems.
 Note: Program will render differently on other OS's, and may lose some functionality.

 **Macs:**